 - Have someone massage or rub the sore part of your back.
 If you go to a professional massage therapist, let them know you are pregnant.

-- Do back exercises that your provider suggests.
+- Do back exercises that your provider suggests to relieve back stress and maintain a healthy posture.

 Leg Aches and Pains